StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ## Write the remediation hint

 The remediation hint is there to help users find the cause of an issue when a monitor fires.
 The remediation hint is written in [markdown](https://en.wikipedia.org/wiki/Markdown).
-It's also possible to use the labels that were on the time series of the monitor result using a handlebars template, as in the following example:
+It's also possible to use the labels that are on the time series of the monitor result using a handlebars template, as in the following example:

 ```
   ...